amazon-science/chronos-forecasting/README.md

-# [:test_tube: MLX Version] Chronos: Learning the Language of Time Series
+# [🧪 MLX Version] Chronos: Learning the Language of Time Series

 > [!IMPORTANT]
 > This is the **experimental** MLX version of Chronos for Apple Silicon Macs.
 Please use the `main` branch for the stable PyTorch version.